How to Shop for Landscaping When Looking at the Value of Landscaping

 If your project is extensive, make sure the contractor you choose has the ability to “put the project together.”
 Look for a reputable company with a good history and proven track record of performance.

-Find out if the company warrantees their work and plants, and if so, for how long.
-Are they good about honoring warrantees or will they resist?
+Find out if the company warranties their work and plants, and if so, for how long.
+Are they good about honoring warranties or will they resist?

 How Clark’s Landscape can help.

 The professionals at Clark’s will bring creativity and imagination along with more than 60 years of practical experience to your landscape project.
 At Clark’s we want to help you beautify your home.
 We will work alongside you to fulfil your landscape dreams within your precise budget.
 Since 1956, quality service before, during, and after a landscaping project has helped Clark’s reputation to grow.
 Our crew leaders are dedicated people who still honor old-fashioned values like pride in their work and respect for their customers.
 Each of the jobs they install is checked by the designer you are working with to ensure that your every need and detail is met.